 Each graduate course will appear on the undergraduate transcript with a subject code, number, title, number of credits, and grade.
-The student may substitute these courses for any business or free elective available in the 8th (pivot) semester, the last one of their undergraduate studies.
-As part of the undergraduate transcript, each course
+The student may substitute these courses

 If the student graduates with the undergraduate degree and matriculates into the Berkeley College graduate program, the student may also use those graduate courses to satisfy graduate degree requirements.
 Both graduate courses will appear on the graduate transcript as graded transfer credits.